DataTalksClub/datatalksclub.github.io/_podcast/s04e04-ml-startup.md

   sec: 2046
   time: '34:06'
   who: Alexey
-- line: "For example, if your workplace is more calm \u2013 things are more relaxed\
+- line: "It's always very individual.
+It might be that your workplace is more calm \
+    \ \u2013 things are more relaxed\
     \ and sorted out.
-If you're in a high growth startup yourself, probably you can\
+If you're in a high growth startup yourself, probably you cannot\
     \ do this.
 In general, of course, it's better if you can dedicate yourself full\
     \ time to the startup.
-But it's not always feasible, especially if you're a technical\
+But it's not always feasible.
+And especially if you're a technical\
     \ person \u2013 you're mostly likely the one who can create the minimal viable\
     \ product.
 Meaning that you provide the code yourself and then test the demand.\
     \ So this is something that you can do or try to do.
 It can be something like\